Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Quadtree representation of matrices in the Chunks and Tasks model

 \subsection{Chunk types for quadtree representation}

 \begin{itemize} \item[--]\emph{Matrix}: A basic matrix chunk type is used to represent nonzero submatrices in the quadtree representation.
 At each but the lowest level in the hierarchy, the matrix is divided into four submatrices represented by their chunk identifiers.
-At the lowest level a leaf matrix type is used for matrix representation.
+At the lowest level, a leaf matrix type is used for matrix representation.
 Storage and addressing of zero submatrices is avoided at all levels in the hierarchy.
 Zero submatrices are represented by NIL chunk identifiers.
+Note that a NIL chunk identifier can appear at any level in the hierarchy.
 The matrix dimension is also stored along with the maximum allowed dimension for leaf matrices.
 This basic chunk type is the natural Chunks and Tasks implementation of a quadtree matrix representation as defined by Wise and Franco~\cite{WiseAndFranco1990}.
 When setting up the quadtree structure the matrix is split so that a predetermined uniform blocksize at each level in the hierarchy is achieved as far as possible.
+This ensures that when two matrices $A$ and $B$ are combined in e.g. a multiplication or addition operation, the submatrix dimensions of $A$ and $B$ will match.
+The blocksize used at leaf level should be chosen to achieve an appropriate granularity of chunks and tasks.
+This is a trade-off: the leaf level chunks/tasks should be small enough to allow sufficient parallelism for the given computational resource.
+At the same time, each leaf level chunk/task should contain enough data/work to make the administration overhead of the runtime library negligible.
+The matrix dimensions at higher levels in the hierarchy are directly determined by the lowest level blocksize, by multiplying by a factor of 2 for each level.
 A submatrix in the quadtree represented by a matrix chunk does not contain any global information such as the global matrix dimension or its location in the entire matrix, i.e.~row and column offsets. \item[--]\emph{Matrix parameters}: A chunk type for matrix parameters is used to convey information needed in the construction of matrix chunks.
 The chunk includes information about the matrix dimension and the leaf matrix dimension, and whenever needed information about the location of the matrix (its rowwise and columnwise offsets from the upper left corner) in the global matrix.
 It is also used to store information needed by the leaf matrix type. \end{itemize}